 Note/s: Practical and tutorial seat assignments must be obtained at the Biology Enrolment Centre on the day of enrolment.
 The course guide is available for purchase during enrolment week.
-Equipment required for practical classes is lised in the Course Guide and must be purchased before session starts.
-Students must consult it for details of the course and assessments.
-Excluded BIOS1001 and BIOS1301.
+Equipment required for practical classes is listed in the Course Guide and must be purchased before session starts.
+Students must consult if for details of the course and assessments.

-The subject is concerned with the basic characteristics of life.
-The chemistry of life is covered with emphasis on the way in which living things construct and break down macromolecules.
-The way in which the genetic code controls these processes depends to a great extent on the structure and function of cell components, and cell biology is a major component of the subject.
+The course is concerned with the basic characteristics of life.
+The chemistry of life is covered with emphasis on the ways in which living things construct and break down macromolecules.
+The way in which the genetic code controls these processes depends to a great extent on the structure and function of cell components, and cell biology is a major component of the course.
 The final topic is genetics - the way in which the genetic code is inherited and the ways in which it can be modified.